 Possible objections to performance management that are often mentioned include: The introduction of performance management evokes resistance because it reduces existing freedom of action.
 This observation is correct: freedom of action is indeed reduced.
 However, in the context of the methodology, this is seen as desirable.
 Managers cannot confine themselves to flashy activities, but must manage the everyday practicalities.

 Many organizations are increasing their focus on the key performance indicator (KPI).
 That's not surprising, because it’s a very powerful management tool and KPIs are at the heart of every business, including yours.
 The trick is defining the right ones.
-However, KPIs and SMART goals are very specific.
+However, KPIs and SMART goals are very specific and you can make mistakes quickly.
 It's easy to focus on the wrong indicators.
 Or to define so many (not) Key Performance Indicators that you can't see the forest for the trees anymore.
 We've listed the 5 biggest KPI blunders for you, so that you can avoid them in the future.

 The Business Intelligence architecture will not be able to produce good results if we cannot link tools to it.
 This blog provides an overview of the most important Business Intelligence tools (BI Tools) in relation to the decision-making cycle.
 It also describes the purposes, the features and the workings of these tools.
 Each Business Intelligence Tool plays a supporting role in one or more phases of the decision-making cycle.
 The decision-making cycle comprises of the following phases, which can be supported by the following tools (see figure below):